Science Kids - Bringing Science & Technology TogetherScience for Kids

 Michael Faraday

-What British physicist and chemist Michael Faraday lacked in formal education and high level mathematical skills he more than made up for with brilliant experimental techniques and revolutionary ideas in the field of electromagnetism.
+What British physicist and chemist Michael Faraday lacked in formal education he more than made up for with brilliant experimental techniques and revolutionary electromagnetism ideas.

 Edwin Hubble